DavidIoana18/BookNotes/README.md

 # Responsive Design

-✔ Optimized for desktop, tablet and mobile (media queries for max-width: 1024px, max-width: 768px and max-width: 480px)
+✔ The layout adapts to different screen sizes with media queries for common breakpoints (1024px, 768px, 480px)

 # Database Schema